joanaz/MirrorMirrorOnTheWallSkill/README.md

 ## Examples

 ```
-User: "Alexa, on the wall, hello"
+User: "Alexa, On The Wall, hello"
-Alexa: "Hello my queen"
+Alexa: "Hello my Queen, what can I do for you? "
 ```

-If you are running [AlexaPi](https://github.com/alexa-pi/AlexaPi) on Raspberry Pi, or using a wake word engine like [Snowboy](https://github.com/Kitt-AI/snowboy), you can change the wake word from "Alexa" to "Mirror mirror", then you can say:
+If you are running [AlexaPi](https://github.com/alexa-pi/AlexaPi) on Raspberry Pi, or using a wake word engine like [Snowboy](https://github.com/Kitt-AI/snowboy), you can change the wake word from "Alexa" to "Mirror Mirror", then you can say:

 ```
-User: "Mirror mirror on the wall, say hello"
+User: "Mirror Mirror On The Wall, say Hello"
-Alexa: "Yes, my queen, hello"
+Alexa: "Yes, my Queen.
+Hello."
 ```

 If you enabled the [complementary Magic Mirror Module](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall), the word "hello" will also be displayed on your Magic Mirror.

 ## List of commands
-After you invoked this Alexa skill by saying `"Mirror mirror on the wall"`, you can say any of the following commands to trigger different actions on the Magic Mirror.
+After you invoked this Alexa skill by saying `"Mirror Mirror On The Wall"`, you can say any of the following commands to trigger different actions on the Magic Mirror.

 ### Display text